 The notify bit shall be set for all ORBs queued on the request list.
-If the target shall detect that the notify bit is not set on a task in the task list, then it shall abort the request with a resp value of ILLEGAL REQUEST.
-The sbp_status field shall be set to FF{16} , as required by the SBP-2 protocol..
+If the target shall detect that the notify bit is not set on a task in the task list, then it shall abort the request with a resp value of LLEGAL REQUEST-VENDOR DEPENDENT.
+The sbp_status field shall be set to FF_16. as required by the SBP-2 protocol. shall reflect the status of 'Notify bit not set'.
 The fetch agent shall abort all tasks in the task list and shall transition to the DEAD state.